 Confronting our own mortality is never easy, but a Living Will declares the type of end-of-life care you wish to receive or have withheld (e.g. a feeding tube, ventilator) if you are terminally ill or incapacitated and cannot communicate your preferences.

 A guardianship is designed to protect a loved one who is incapable of caring for him or herself due to a serious injury, an incapacitating physical illness, or another medical condition, by establishing a plan for their medical care and financial management.

 Why Choose Us?

-At BoyesLegal, we have comprehensive knowledge of the applicable trust and estate laws in California and Arizona and extensive experience preparing essential estate planning documents.
+At BoyesLegal, we have comprehensive knowledge of the applicable trust and estate laws in California and extensive experience preparing essential estate planning documents.

 We know that no two estates are alike, and there is no “one-size-fits-all” plan.
 Moreover, estate planning is not a once-and-done arrangement and your plan needs to be revisited periodically to ensure that it is up-to-date.

 Our services are not limited to drawing up legal documents; we provide ongoing counsel to ensure your estate plan is aligned with life transitions – starting a family, acquiring property, owning a business, retiring.
 Our trust and estate attorneys are here to guide you every step of the way.